 Homemade edible items cannot be sent with a student to school.
-All food brought into the school for bake sales/classroom snack time must be store-bought and feature a complete ingredient declaration.
+All food brought into the school for bake sales/classroom snack time must be store-bought, in the original store packaging and feature a complete ingredient declaration.
 Foods containing peanuts/tree nuts or that were manufactured/processed in a factory that may contain peanuts/tree nuts cannot be sold, distributed, or consumed during the school day.
 Fresh fruit and vegetables can be sent.
 Students can carry a water bottle with them.